JLuc/scribus-project-manager/README.md

 sourcespattern=1
 ```

-Example where all SLA files are stored in filename/PAO/filename.sla, so other subfolders exist in filename/ :
+Example where all SLA files are stored in filename/PAO/filename.sla, so other subfolders as `recordings`, `data` or `notes` can also exist in `filename/`  :
 ```
 # more complex store pattern where SLA files are in PAO subfolder of each chapter folder
 sources="CoverBegin		Summary  InsidePages		Adverts  CoverEnd"